ShivKavi/Image-InPainting-Using-DeepLearning/README.md

 3️) Run the Jupyter Notebook
 jupyter notebook InPaintFP.ipynb

+## Usage

+### Running the Model on a Custom Image

+1. **Upload your custom masked image**
+2. It will automatically load the GMCNN MODEL with epoch 100 and produce output.

 ## Evaluation Metrics

 To assess the performance of the inpainting model, we use the following metrics: